-Lydia Wickham is a BFA candidate at the Columbus College of Art & Design.
+Lydia Wickham holds a BFA from Columbus College of Art & Design.
 She lives in Circleville and works in Columbus, OH.
 Wickham has exhibited nationally, including VIVID at d’Art Center in Norfolk, VA; Transparency at Union Street Gallery in Chicago Heights, IL; and Carla: The Essence of Love and Joy at All People Arts in Columbus, OH.
 Wickham received third Best of Show at the 2024 Ohio State Fair Fine Arts Competition (Amateur Division).
-In 2025, Wickham held a solo exhibition at 934 Gallery in Columbus, OH, and has a piece traveling with Art Possible Ohio’s Accessible Expressions 2025 exhibition.
+In 2025, Wickham held a solo exhibition at 934 Gallery in Columbus, OH, has a piece traveling with Art Possible Ohio’s Accessible Expressions 2025 exhibition, and placed in the professional division of the Ohio State Fair Fine Art Competition.
+Coming up, she has a work selected for the 2025-26 Art Ability Exhibition at Bryn Mawr Rehab Hospital in Malvern, PA.

 Statement